issyun/sequential-recsys-h-and-m/README.md

 |GRU4Rec(w/o user emb) | 0.4118 | 0.0733 | 0.1402|
 |GRU4Rec(w/ user emb) | 0.3633 | 0.0605 | 0.1178|

-These are results from preliminary tests; I belive more tests with proper hyperparameter tuning is required.
+These are results from preliminary tests; I belive more tests with proper hyperparameter tuning is needed.